emonhoque/show-tracker/README.md

 ### Prerequisites
 - Node.js 18+
 - A Supabase account
-- A Spotify Developer account (for music releases feature)
+- A Spotify Developer account (for Release Radar feature)

 ### Setup